kappter/Writing/README.md

 One of the most popular and productive methods is __mind mapping__.
 Traditionally done on paper, digital mind mapping tools are available for smart phones, tablets, desktops, and even with any web browser.

-#### TRY IT!
-1. Grab a sheet of paper and write a word in the middle (emphasize it be size, color or weight).
-2. Write hight level words around it that logically connect directly to the main subject.
-3. Do the same for each node until you realize your topics are no longer related at all.
-- VARIATION: use magnetic poetry or a random idea generator to produce ideas only to see if a relationship exists and follow it out as far as possible.
-- VARIATION: Try the exercise 1: without a reference or 2: with an exhaustive reference.

 #### PC/Mac
 - [MindNode](https://mindnode.com) (Mac only)
 - [FreeMind](http://freemind.sourceforge.net/wiki/index.php/Download)